terrancehah/whole-ios/docs/app-roadmap.md

 - Integrates Like and Share actions, with clear visual feedback and premium gating logic.
 - Enforces swipe limits for free users, and presents a paywall CTA and modal when limits are reached.
 - Supports theming and robust error handling for a polished user experience.
+- Error popups for backend issues are now suppressed unless relevant.
 **Outcome:** Users can browse, like, and share daily quotes, with premium logic and paywall gating fully integrated.

 ---